mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

  5. Remove the resource block for the Serverless Instance from your `.tf` file.

+## From Serverless to Flex

+**Please ensure your Serverless instance meets the following requirements to migrate to Flex:**
+- <= 5GB of data
+- no privatelink or continuous backup
+- < 500 ops/sec consistently.

 ### Post-Autoconversion Migration Procedure

-Given your Serverless Instance has $0 MRR, it will automatically convert in March 2025 into a Free cluster in Atlas, retaining all data.
+Given your Serverless Instance fits the constraints of a Flex cluster, it will automatically convert in March 2025 into a Flex cluster in Atlas, retaining all data.

 The following steps resolve the configuration drift in Terraform and does not affect the underlying cluster infrastructure:

-1. Find the import IDs of the Free clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-freeClusterName`
+1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
 2. Add an import block per cluster to one of your `.tf` files:
     ```terraform
     import {
-    to = mongodbatlas_advanced_cluster.this
+    to = mongodbatlas_flex_cluster.this
-    id = "664619d870c247237f4b86a6-freeClusterName" # from step 1
+    id = "664619d870c247237f4b86a6-flexClusterName" # from step 1
     }
     ```
-3. Run `terraform plan -generate-config-out=free_cluster.tf`.
-This should generate a `free_cluster.tf` file with your Free cluster in it.
+3. Run `terraform plan -generate-config-out=flex_cluster.tf`.
+This should generate a `flex_cluster.tf` file with your Flex cluster in it.
 4. Run `terraform apply`.
 You should see the resource(s) imported: `Apply complete!
 Resources: 1 imported, 0 added, 0 changed, 0 destroyed.`
 5. Remove the "default" fields.
 Many fields of this resource are optional.
 Look for fields with a `null` or `0` value.
 6. Re-use existing [Terraform expressions](https://developer.hashicorp.com/terraform/language/expressions).
 All fields in the generated configuration have static values.
 Look in your previous configuration for:
    - variables, for example: `var.project_id`
    - Terraform keywords, for example: `for_each`, `count`, and `depends_on`
-7. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_advanced_cluster.this.X`.
+7. Update the references from your previous cluster resource: `mongodbatlas_serverless_instance.this.X` to the new `mongodbatlas_flex_cluster.this.X`.
-8. Update any shared-tier data source blocks to refer to `mongodbatlas_advanced_cluster`.
+8. Update any shared-tier data source blocks to refer to `mongodbatlas_flex_cluster`.
-9. Replace your existing clusters with the ones from `free_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
+9. Replace your existing clusters with the ones from `flex_cluster.tf` and run `terraform state rm mongodbatlas_serverless_instance.this`.
 Without this step, Terraform creates a plan to delete your existing cluster.
 10. Remove the import block created in step 2.
 11. Re-run `terraform plan` to ensure you have no planned changes: `No changes.
 Your infrastructure matches the configuration.`

-## From Serverless to Flex

-**Please ensure your Serverless instance meets the following requirements to migrate to Flex:**
-- <= 5GB of data
-- no privatelink or continuous backup
-- < 500 ops/sec consistently.

 ### Pre-Autoconversion Migration Procedure